gohai/vc4-buildbot/README.md

+# IMPORTANT: VC4 driver released as part of Raspbian

+Before trying to use this script, give Raspbian release February 2016 a try.
+[More information](https://www.raspberrypi.org/blog/another-new-raspbian-release/)

 # vc4-buildbot

 This script is designed to build the latest Kernel, Mesa and XServer packages, along with their dependencies from Git.
 After compilation the generated files are injected into a current Raspbian image, to be tested on a Raspberry Pi or Raspberry Pi 2.